DP-Miller/DP-Miller/README.md

-- Hi, I’m Dean Miller
-- I’m interested in all things Azure
+- Hi, I’m Dean Miller, I’m interested in all things Azure :)

 <!---
 DP-Miller/DP-Miller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.